grafana/loki/docs/configuration/README.md

 store: <string>

 # Which store to use for the chunks.
 Either aws, aws-dynamo, azure, gcp,
-# bigtable, gcs, cassandra, or filesystem.
+# bigtable, gcs, cassandra, swift or filesystem.
 If omitted, defaults to the same
 # value as store.
 [object_store: <string>]